 Can I use Chip if I am overdrawn?

-Please note that if you enable overdraft, the Chip Overdraft Guarantee no longer applies and you are responsible for any charges or fees for using your overdraft.
+Please note, if you turn this on, you are responsible for any charges or fees for using your overdraft.

 What if my income isn’t regular?

 Chip was made for you.
 Working out exactly how much money you can afford to stash away is especially tricky if your income fluctuates, but Chip’s algorithm can handle it.
 It will never transfer too much, but if you’re feeling cautious you can make Chip move less or pause at any time.